Slavery in Africa: Early history

+Arab slave traders and markets

-The enslavement of Africans for eastern markets started before 7th century but remained at low levels until 1750.
-The trade volume peaked around 1850 but would largely have ended around 1900.
-Muslim participation in the slave trade started in the eighth and ninth centuries AD, beginning with small-scale movement of people largely from the eastern Great Lakes region and the Sahel.
-Islamic law allowed slavery, but prohibited slavery involving other pre-existing Muslims; as a result, the main target for slavery were the people who lived in the frontier areas of Islam in Africa.
-The trade of slaves across the Sahara and across the Indian Ocean also has a long history beginning with the control of sea routes by Afro-Arab traders in the ninth century.
+The enslavement of Africans for eastern markets started before the 7th century but remained at low levels until 1750.
+The volume of the trade peaked around 1850 but may largely have ended around 1900.
+Muslim participation in the slave trade started in the eighth and ninth centuries AD, beginning with small-scale movements of people, largely from the eastern Great Lakes region and the Sahel.
+Islamic law allowed slavery, but prohibited slavery involving other pre-existing Muslims; as a result, the main targets for enslavement were the people who lived in the frontier areas of Islam in Africa.

+The trade of slaves across the Sahara and the Indian Ocean also has a long history beginning with the control of sea routes by Arab traders in the ninth century.
 It is estimated that, at that time, a few thousand enslaved people were taken each year from the Red Sea and Indian Ocean coast.
 They were sold throughout the Middle East.
-This trade accelerated as superior ships led to more trade and greater demand for labour on plantations in the region.
+This trade accelerated as superior ships led to more trade and greater demand for labour on plantation.
 Eventually, tens of thousands per year were being taken.
 On the Swahili Coast, the Afro-Arab slavers captured Bantu peoples from the interior and brought them to the littoral.
 There, the slaves gradually assimilated in the rural areas, particularly on the Unguja and Pemba islands.

 This changed the slave relationships by creating new forms of employment by slaves (as eunuchs to guard harems, and in military units) and creating conditions for freedom (namely conversion—although it would only free a slave's children).
-Although the level of the trade remained relatively small, the size of total slaves traded grew to a large number over the multiple centuries of its existence.
+Although the level of trade remained relatively small, the total number of slaves over the multiple centuries of the trade's existence.
 Because of its small and gradual nature, the impact on slavery practices in communities that did not convert to Islam was relatively small.
 However, in the 1800s, the slave trade from Africa to the Islamic countries picked up significantly.
-When the European slave trade ended around the 1850s, the slave trade to the east picked up significantly only to be ended with European colonization of Africa around 1900.
+When the European slave trade ended around the 1850s, the slave trade to the east picked up significantly only to end with the European colonization of Africa around 1900.
 Between 1500 and 1900, up to 17 million Africans slaves were transported by Muslim traders to the coast of the Indian Ocean, the Middle East, and North Africa.

 In 1814, Swiss explorer Johann Burckhardt wrote of his travels in Egypt and Nubia, where he saw the practice of slave trading: "I frequently witnessed scenes of the most shameless indecency, which the traders, who were the principal actors, only laughed at.
 I may venture to state, that very few female slaves who have passed their tenth year, reach Egypt or Arabia in a state of virginity."

-David Livingstone while talking about the slave trade in East Africa in his journals:
+David Livingstone talking about the slave trade in East Africa in his journals:

-Livingstone wrote about a group of slaves forced to march by Arab slave traders in the African Great Lakes region when he was travelling there in 1866:
+Livingstone wrote about a group of slaves forced by Arab slave traders to march in the African Great Lakes region when he was travelling there in 1866: